Biden vows to finish Kabul evacuation, avenge US deaths

 ———

-Associated Press writers Aamer Madhani and Lolita C. Baldor in Washington and James LaPorta in Boca Raton, Florida, contributed to this report.
+Associated Press writers Aamer Madhani, Lolita C. Baldor and Ellen Knickmeyer in Washington and James LaPorta in Boca Raton, Florida, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.